Wkasel/vercel-source-downloader/README.md

 - 🚀 Parallel downloads for improved speed
 - 👥 Team deployment support

-Thanks to Zeh Fernandes for the original implementation that inspired this tool!
+Special thanks to Zeh Fernandes for the original concept that inspired this project.

 ## 📮 Support